 - At a glance, getting a free domain for your first subscription may sound like a good deal.
 However, the renewal fee would cost between $14.95 and $15.95 USD for the second year and so on.
 If you want to add privacy protection (in which you should), it would be an additional $9.90/year.
 This is quite expensive as compared to other competitors with the same type of platform.

 - Wix claims to offer premium plans, but if you look closely at the pricing details, it comes with bandwidth and storage limitations.
-Without wanting to confuse you will all the technical terms, it’s suffice to say that a website’s performance is highly influenced by these two factors.
+Without wanting to confuse you will all the technical terms, it suffices to say that a website’s performance is highly influenced by these two factors.
 Lower bandwidth and storage means slower loading and response time.
 This is not something you want for growing a business website.

 - Wix also claims that the drag-and-drop builder is easy to use.
 Yet with so many video tutorials, why are there so many complaints (in the support area) that the editor is not delivering what it should?
 All these technical hiccups seem to cause a lot of frustration to the users.

-- Unlike other platform, Wix doesn’t allow you to switch the template as you like.
+- Unlike other platforms, Wix doesn’t allow you to switch the template as you like.
 If you want to use a different template, you need to create a new site with the new template.
 That’s not very flexible in my point of view.

 - When it comes to navigation, you are only allocated with one menu on the editor.
 So if you have a lot of pages, your menu is going to cram with a lot of tabs.
 This will be very bad for the user experience.